agoncal/agoncal-sample-bean-validation/02-WithWithout/README.md

-# Samples - Bean Validation - Method
+# Samples - Bean Validation - WithWithout

 ## Purpose of this sample

-Shows how the new Bean Validation 1.1 method validation works
+Shows validation with and without Bean Validation

 ## Compile and package